 - Eat fibre with every meal, learn more about the types of fibre here;

-- Drink about 1.5 litres of purified, room-temperature water daily;
+- Aim to drink about 1.5 litres of water daily;

 - Add herbs and spices to your dishes.
 Certain herbs and spices nourish the organs of digestion and elimination, such as the liver, kidneys, stomach, and spleen.
 My favourites are cayenne, liquorice, coriander, fennel, ginger, and turmeric;

 - Drink 1 tablespoon of apple cider vinegar with water upon rising.
 ACV improves the production of stomach acid, which means a more effective breakdown and absorption of foods and better elimination of waste;

-- Eat healthy fats.
+- Eat healthier natural fats.
 Good sources are coconut, olive, and macadamia oil; avocado; oily fish (sardines, mackerel, herring); butter; nuts; and seeds;

 - Aim for a palm-sized portion per meal;

 - Try magnesium bisglycinate.
 Magnesium is a muscle (intestinal-wall muscles included) and nervous-system relaxant;

 - Do some daily breath-work.
 Without breath, there is tension, blockage, and resistance;